 Airline Operating Agreement-Landing fees and terminal building lease rental revenues include amounts computed in accordance with the Airline Operating Agreement (AOA) between the Authority and those airlines serving PIT that sign this agreement (Signatory Airlines).
-The term of the AOA will expire no earlier than May 8, 2018, or when all of the Authority's debt service requirements have been funded.
-The Authority is in the process of extending the term of the AOA agreement.
+The original term of the AOA expired on May 8, 2018.
+Before the expiration of the original AOA, the Authority amended and extended the agreement through December 31, 2019.
+The Authority is in the process of writing a new long-term AOA that will begin after the next expiration.
 Such revenues are also realized from certain fixed fees for nonscheduled airlines and private users of AGC.

-American Airlines, together with its affiliated commuter airlines, accounted for approximately 26% and 28% of total enplaned passengers at PIT in 2017 and 2016, respectively.
-Southwest Airlines accounted for approximately 27% of total enplaned passengers at PIT in 2017 and 2016.
-The American Airlines revenue represents 28% and 32% of PIT operating revenue in 2017 and 2016, respectively.
+American Airlines, together with its affiliated commuter airlines, accounted for approximately 24% and 26% of total enplaned passengers at PIT in 2018 and 2017, respectively.
+Southwest Airlines accounted for approximately 26% and 27% of total enplaned passengers at PIT in 2018 and 2017, respectively.
+The American Airlines revenue represents 19% and 28% of PIT operating revenue in 2018 and 2017, respectively.
 No other airline represents more than 10% of operating revenue.